By Alyse Bacine

 • More rigorous standards and ethical frameworks

-• Expanded research into mechanisms and outcomes
+• Expanded research into holotropic breathwork experiences mechanisms

 • Specialized applications for specific populations